How to Speed Up a WordPress Website: 12 Actionable Steps

 Poor quality web hosting and no data caching in place are the most common reasons a WordPress website might take long to load.
 Too many plugins, unoptimized image files, and not using a content delivery network (CDN) to anticipate large traffic spikes can also harm your page load times.

 How Do I Increase My Website Speed?

-There are plenty of website performance optimization methods to speed up your WordPress site.
+There are plenty of website performance optimization methods and website optimization tools to speed up your WordPress site.
 We recommend switching to a reputable hosting provider like Hostinger and using a CDN to start with.

 How Do I Check the Speed of My Website?

 You can run a website speed test using online tools like Pingdom and GTmetrix.
 Some of them will let you choose a test location to check your site’s performance in different regions.
 Besides scoring your page load times, website speed test tools detect performance issues that hurt your website’s loading speed and suggest actionable advice to solve them.

 How Do I Increase My WordPress Mobile Speed?